The complete travelogue of our trip

 Civilization.
 Sort of.
 Fort Nelson, British Columbia.

 We stayed at the Woodland Inn again.
+I did not order greasy pizza this time.

 It would be our last night on the Alaska Highway.